edgexfoundry/edgex-docs/docs_src/microservices/device/V3Migration.md

 * Reflecting changes in the device profile (see below), the `edgex_deviceresource` struct now contains an `edgex_propertyvalue` directly, rather than via an `edgex_profileproperty`.
 The `edgex_propertyvalue` contains a new field `char *units` which replaces the old `edgex_units` structure.

 ### Device Profiles

+!!! warning
+    Updates to this migration guide for V3 are still pending.
+Content/structure below is from V2

 See [Device Profile Reference](profile/Ch-DeviceProfileRef.md) for details, SDK now allows both YAML and JSON format.

 #### Device Resource